olksndrdevhub/WinWM/docs/layouts.md

 - Write code with reference documentation open
 - Want a primary window to dominate the screen
 - Prefer IDE-like workspace organization

+### Use **Tabbed** if you:
+- Need deep focus on a single task
+- Work with applications that benefit from full-screen view
+- Prefer minimal distractions while maintaining window access
+- Like browser-style tab navigation for quick switching

 ---